atishdixit16/atishdixit16.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Atish Dixit is a seasoned researcher specializing in reinforcement learning, mathematical modeling, and simulations.
+Atish Dixit is a Research Associate  at the [Autonomous Agents Research Group](https://agents.inf.ed.ac.uk/), University of Edinburgh, working with Assoc.
+Prof. Stefano Albrecht.
+He is a seasoned researcher specializing in reinforcement learning, mathematical modeling, and simulations.
 With a strong background in applied mathematics and statistics along with extensive experience in academia and industry, he brings expertise in leveraging AI and mathematical techniques to solve complex problems.
 {style="text-align: justify;"}